Weakky/git-stack-sync/README.md

 # Git Stack Sync (`gss`) - A Simple CLI for Stacked Git Branches

-**Git Stack Sync (`gss`)** is a command-line tool written in Bash that simplifies working with stacked Git branches.
+**Git Stack Sync (`gss`)** is a command-line tool, written in TypeScript, that simplifies working with stacked Git branches.
 Inspired by the workflows of tools like Graphite, it helps you create, manage, and submit dependent chains of branches without the usual hassle of manual rebasing and pull request management.

-It works by maintaining a simple set of metadata in your local Git configuration, allowing it to understand the relationships between your branches.
+It works by maintaining a simple JSON configuration file in your local `.git` directory, allowing it to understand the relationships between your branches.
 When combined with the GitHub CLI (`gh`), `gss` can automate large parts of your development workflow.

 ### What does it shine at?

-  * **Simplicity**: It's a single, dependency-light Bash script.
-There's no complex installation or background daemon.
-  * **Efficiency**: It leverages modern Git features like `git rebase --update-refs` to perform complex stack rebases in a single, fast operation.
+- **Efficiency**: It leverages modern Git features like `git rebase --update-refs` to perform complex stack rebases in a single, fast operation.
-  * **Automation**: It automates the most tedious parts of stacked branching, such as rebasing an entire stack of branches (`sync`) or intelligently updating children after an amendment (`restack`).
+- **Automation**: It automates the most tedious parts of stacked branching, such as rebasing an entire stack of branches (`sync`) or intelligently updating children after an amendment (`restack`).
-  * **GitHub Integration**: It seamlessly uses the `gh` CLI to manage pull requests for your entire stack, creating dependencies and updating them as you restructure your branches.
+- **GitHub Integration**: It seamlessly uses the `gh` CLI to manage pull requests for your entire stack, creating dependencies and updating them as you restructure your branches.
-  * **Clarity**: The `status` command gives you a comprehensive overview of your entire stack, showing which branches are out of sync, need pushing, or have merged pull requests.
+- **Clarity**: The `status` command gives you a comprehensive overview of your entire stack, showing which branches are out of sync, need pushing, or have merged pull requests.

 ## Core Concepts

 `gss` treats a series of dependent branches as a "stack".
-When you run `gss create <branch-name>`, it creates a new branch and records its parent in your local Git config (e.g., `branch.branch-name.parent=parent-branch`).
+When you run `gss create <branch-name>`, it creates a new branch and records its parent in its configuration file.

 This simple parent-child metadata is the foundation for all of `gss`'s powerful features.
 It allows the tool to traverse the stack, understand dependencies, and perform complex operations like rebasing the entire chain with a single command.